Amakudegloria/Divvy-Bike-Share-Analysis-R-Lang/README.md

 ### In this project, the code is written to provide the following information:

 1. which month has the most bike usage?
-2. On which particularly hour, day,week or month do we have the most users?
+2. On which particularly hour, day, week or month do we have the most users?
 5. What is our most common start station?
 6. What is the most frequent trip (i.e., most frequent combination of start station and end station)?
 7. What is the overall travel time so far?
 8. What is the Average travel time so far?
 9. What are the various User Types and their Trip Durations.
-10. gender and age distribution of Users.
+10. Gender and age distribution of Users.

 ### The Files You will need the three city dataset files: